princemaple/clusterable/README.md

 It won't work in releases, as `:net_kernel` will already be started, and the cookie will already be set.

+## What is it good for?

+It's good for clusters that don't have a fixed number of nodes, and you don't want to manage an orchestration script/tool that assigns names/IPs before nodes boot.
+For example, auto scaling cluster, and lazy devs :+1:

 ## Installation

 It's [available in Hex](https://hex.pm/packages/clusterable), the package can be